 The reviewers saw the data as inadequate to draw the conclusions the authors were drawing.
 A single site participant-observer ethnography is just that and doesn’t give license to draw sweeping conclusions.

-Finally, looking at the 20-paper hoax as a whole, the authors did not manage to achieve an impressive publication record for 3 researchers working in concert.
-The authors were quoted saying that 7 articles is enough to earn a professor tenure.
+Finally, looking at the 20-paper hoax as a whole, the authors did not manage to achieve an impressive publication record for 3 researchers working in concert and skipping all the pesky data collection steps.
+The authors were quoted saying that 6 articles is enough to earn a professor tenure.
 That distant laughter your hear is all of the professors in the known universe.
-Seven co-authored papers in the Journal of Poetry Therapy gets exactly no one tenured.
+Six co-authored papers in the Journal of Poetry Therapy gets exactly no one tenured.
 And one article based on falsified data is enough to get you canned.

 What did happen